-It would not be until ten years after the passing of the RNZAOC, that the Supply Trade of the Royal New Zealand Army Logistic Regiment (RNZALR) would make the move to adopt a Top of Trade badge for its Supply personnel.
+It was not until ten years after the passing of the RNZAOC that the Supply Trade of the Royal New Zealand Army Logistic Regiment (RNZALR) moved to adopt a Top of Trade badge for its Supply personnel.

 The only supply trade embellishment authorised for use prior to the introduction of the RNZALR Supply Badge was an eight-pointed star that was worn by Regimental or Company Quartermaster Sergeants from 1905.
-These Quartermaster Stars would be discontinued in 1917.
+These Quartermaster Stars were discontinued in 1917.

-Until 1994 the New Zealand Army supply system would consist of two steams;
+Until 1994 the New Zealand Army supply system consisted of two trade steams.

 - Quartermaster Staff (Storeman All Arms), and